kudobuilder/operators/CONTRIBUTING.md

 ### Release Process

-Release process will be automated in upcoming iterations.
-Right now there are two ways to manually trigger the release process
+The release process will be automated in upcoming iterations.
+Right now there are two ways to manually trigger the release process:

 - Submit an issue describing which operator has to be released
-- Use the [KUDO Slack](https://kubernetes.slack.com/messages/kudo/) channel to ask the owners of the repository to release an operator
+- Use the [KUDO Slack channel](https://kubernetes.slack.com/messages/kudo/) to ask the owners of the repository to release the operator

 ### Reporting an issue in KUDO